geeksville/siril-scripts/README.md

 - **Visualization:** Creating visual representations of your data, aiding in the interpretation and communication of your findings.

+### 3. Utility

+The utility category contains scripts such as the blink comparator, which don't directly do image processing but still provide enhancements to Siril functionality in other ways.

 ## Contribution

 We believe in the power of collaboration, and that's why we invite all users to